Models

-We offer a range of different visual styles based on those of history.
-Each style is a different way of interpreting the same prompt.
+For each historic style, offer a range of different models, each based on a set of specific historic examples.
+A “model” just means a way of interpreting the same prompt.

 Here are some historic examples and some of ours...